yeyun111/low-light-video-temporal-filtering/README.md

 - `video_path`: Path to the flat field reference video (uniform light source)
 - `smooth_size`: Smoothing parameter for the flat field

+## Known Issues

+- Compute/memory efficiency is not optimized at all.
+- No full tests are done.